abhishekmishragithub/temporal-task/README.md

    - Even if the workflow failed, cleanup would have run

 4. **Check GitHub**:
-   - A new PR should be created that references the issue
+   - A new PR should be created that references the issue (for this demo [abhishekmishragithub/all-things-gh-bot-test](https://github.com/abhishekmishragithub/all-things-gh-bot-test))
    - The PR description includes "Closes #1" to auto-close the issue when merged